asafschers/scoruby/README.md

 Currently supports random forest and gradient boosted models.

-Will be happy to implement new kinds of models by demand, or assist with any other issue.
+Will be happy to implement new models by demand, or assist with any other issue.

 Contact me here or at aschers@gmail.com.